audriusrudalevicius/katacoda-scenarios/basics1/step3.md

 kind: Deployment

-Kubernetes resource defines deployment.
+Kubernetes resource defines deployment that will create ReplicaSets resources for this spec.template.
-* Defines deployment stategy
-* Defines pod template
-* Manages ReplicaSets

-**Under the hood**
+**Under the hood of resources**

 Kubernetes has key/value database and event stream internally and after you will create/update/delete resource it will: